The Wind Cannot Read

-The title derives from a Japanese poem, and lines from the poem are prominently displayed (in English) in the movie.
-The same lines are on the tombstone of novelist/screenwriter Mason, who died in 1997.
+Ralph Thomas called it "a love story, a simple modern Romeo and Juliet style story."

 Plot

 The film takes place in Burma and India during World War II.

 A British officer falls in love with his Japanese instructor at a military language school.
 They start a romance, but she is regarded as the enemy and is not accepted by his countrymen.
 They marry in secret and plan on spending his two weeks' leave together.
 When one of the other officers is injured, he is sent into the field as an interrogator.
 Later he is captured by the Japanese army when he is patrolling with a brigadier and an Indian driver in a Japanese-controlled zone.
 He escapes and returns to his own lines, only to discover that his wife is suffering from a brain tumour.
 Although the doctor initially gives her good odds of surviving, she dies after an operation.